 - Click on ‘+ Add Product’ under ‘Products’ in the left sidebar.

 a.
-Click on ‘Get Started’ at the ‘Messenger’ section.
+Click on ‘Get Started’ to the right of the ‘Messenger’ bar.

-- In the ‘Token Generation’ section, select the Page you’d like to link to Chat API.
+- Scroll down to ‘Token Generation’, and select the Page you’d like to link to Chat API.

 - At this point, you can go back to the MessageBird Dashboard.